Combinatorial Proofs in Bordered Heegaard Floer homology

-\paragraph{Remark:} \begin{enumerate} \item Just as in the type $DD$ case, each generator of $\widehat{CFDA}(\tau)$ corresponds to a tuple of points in the Heegaard diagram for the arcslide, with its left (type $D$) idempotent the set of unoccupied $\alpha$-arcs on the left, and its right (type $A$) idempotent the set of occupied $\alpha$-arcs on the right.
+\begin{remark} [Relation with Heegaard diagram] Just as in the type $\DD$ case, each generator of $\hatda(\tau)$ corresponds to a tuple of points in the standard Heegaard diagram for the arcslide, with its left (type $D$) idempotent the set of unoccupied $\alpha$-arcs on the left, and its right (type $A$) idempotent the set of occupied $\alpha$-arcs on the right.
 When Heegaard diagrams of arcslides are glued side-by-side along their boundaries, the result is a larger Heegaard diagram that now contains $\alpha$-circles.
 Note the boundaries that are glued along are removed from the resulting diagram.
-Each generator $\mathbf{x}_1\boxtimes\cdots\boxtimes\mathbf{x}_n$ of the tensor product corresponds to a tuple of points, with each $\alpha$ and $\beta$ circles containing exactly one point, and each $\alpha$-arc containing at most one point.
+Each generator $\mathbf{x}_1\otimes\cdots\otimes\mathbf{x}_n$ of the box tensor product corresponds to a tuple of points, with each $\alpha$ and $\beta$ circles containing exactly one point, and each $\alpha$-arc containing at most one point.